tytydraco/yessleep/out/My_younger_brother_and_his_friends_are_following_the_latest_trend.md

 "Yes." he said plainly.

-I talked time him for a few minutes to see if anything was going on.
+I talked to him for a few minutes to see if anything was going on.
 He kept saying everything was fine and that he was just 'tired or something'.
 I thought I would give him his space and left him alone.
-At diner he seemed okay and was talking normally to mom and dad, and seemed more aware than earlier.
+At dinner he seemed okay and was talking normally to mom and dad, and seemed more aware than earlier.

 I figured that he must have just been tired then, at least that was until a few days later.
 Mom said he was having friends over and that her and dad were going out so just keep an eye on them.
 Around 8, or so I went downstairs to check in on them.
 But when I got down there I was shocked.

 I figured they would be playing video games, or a board game, or watching a movie... but when I got downstairs I gasped.
-They were all just standing there doing weird poses starting at the TV.
+They were all just standing there doing weird poses staring at the TV.
 At first I thought the screen was off but then I took another glance and saw in the corner it said ''Mr. Troubles Challenge'.

 They were completely motionless, the five of them, and it seemed like they didn't even notice.
 I tried calling to them.